-Under no circumstances should students leave the school site without authorisation by a member of the Sixth Form Team unless it is break time/lunch time or for Year 13 students they do not have a lesson P5 or P6.
-In addition, driving lessons must not be taken during school time.
+Under no circumstances should students leave the school site without authorisation by a member of the Sixth Form Team unless it is break time/lunch time.

 - Poor attendance and lateness

 Poor attendance will be viewed as misconduct, unless there are significant extenuating circumstances.
 Please see the disciplinary guidance for further information about this.
 Persistently poor attendance, following formal stages 1 and 2, will trigger an attendance panel review meeting which will be attended by the student and their parent/s as well as a member of the senior leadership team and a member of the governing body.